PaperMC/Velocity/README.md

 Velocity is licensed under the GPLv3 license.

+## Information about Velocity fork for Beanium

+Information about the changes made in this fork (for the BeaniumMC), can be found in [BEANIUM.md](/BEANIUM.md).

 ## Goals

 * A codebase that is easy to dive into and consistently follows best practices